Sermons and Audio Resources

 As a Church we hold the preaching of God’s word as of central importance to the Christian life.
 We as a Church give thanks to God that we have several men who are able to teach regularly in the church.
 There are filters available to find sermons by date, preacher, scripture etc. These sermons are posted for your benefit but not as a replacement for meeting together as a church.

 Feel free to browse some of our recent sermons.
-We also have a number of sermons archived which are not stored online you can request these by contacting Mark.
+We have more sermons archived which are not stored online.
+You can request these by contacting Mark.

 If any of the content of these sermons has affected you or you would like to discuss the content of a sermon please get in touch.